passioneight/php-utilities/documentation/10_installation.md

 # Installation

-Execute the following commands and your are ready to go:
+Execute the following commands and you are ready to go:

 ```
 COMPOSER_MEMORY_LIMIT=-1 composer require passioneight/php-utilities